Construction Management Associate Degree Program

 All of us here at Stautzenberger College are here to help you succeed, whether it’s our free tutoring, helpful financial aid options, or connecting you with businesses for that great job.
 We are here to prepare you for quick entry into the workforce.

 Program courses provide instruction in crew leadership and safety, quality control and project supervision, project planning, and contract management.
 This program also offers a course in digital communication strategies, providing students with an opportunity to explore current social media and its use in a professional setting.

 Construction managers plan, direct and coordinate various construction trades projects, often overseeing the work of subcontractors.
 Construction managers often participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation.

 As the economy continues to improve and construction picks up, trained managers will be more and more in demand.
-The U.S. Bureau of Labor predicts 70,100 new construction mangers will be needed between 2014 and 2024.1
+According to the Bureau of Labor Statistics, Construction Managers in Ohio are expected to increase 9% between 2016 and 2026.1